 If your router was configured to separate the bands, thus creating separate 2.4GHz and 5GHz networks with their own names (e.g. "My 2.4GHz network" and "My 5GHz network") and/or passwords, please ensure your device is connected to the 2.4GHz network before connecting your frame.

 If you do not see the 2.4GHz bandwidth to connect to, you may need to simply reboot your router and try again.

+"5G" stands for 5th Generation Mobile Network and mustn't be mistaken for the 5GHz frequency standard.
 All current 5G Home WiFi routers support 2.4GHz WiFi networks.
-You can verify this by reading through your routers user manual, or by contacting your ISP.
+You can verify this by reading through your router's user manual, or by contacting your ISP.
 This includes AT&T, Comcast, and Verizon.

 In some cases, you may need to enable the 2.4GHz bandwidth.
-Again, please read through your routers user manual or contact your ISP for further instructions.
-Router user manual can often be found online through your ISP's website.
+Again, please read through your router's user manual or contact your ISP for further instructions.
+The router user manual can often be found online through your ISP's website.